TroutTrout

 Modbus TCP is everywhere in OT.
 PLCs, RTUs, SCADA gateways, building management systems.
 If you've worked in industrial environments for more than a year, you've touched it.

-The protocol was designed in 1979.
-It assumes a trusted, air-gapped network where everyone with physical access is authorized.
+The protocol was published by Modicon in 1979 for serial links.
+It assumes a trusted, physically constrained network where everyone with access is authorized.
 That assumption stopped being true about two decades ago, but most plants still run Modbus wide open on flat networks with no authentication, no encryption, and no access control whatsoever.

 This isn't a theoretical risk.
 Anyone with Wireshark and network access can read every register value in plaintext.
-Anyone with a Python script can write to coils and holding registers.
+Anyone with a Python script and a library like pymodbus can write to coils and holding registers.
 There's no handshake, no session token, nothing.
+The Modbus Application Protocol specification itself contains no security provisions at all, by design, because the original deployment model assumed the network boundary was the security boundary.

 What Makes Modbus TCP Hard to Secure

 Modbus TCP takes the original serial protocol and wraps it in TCP/IP on port 502.
+The Application Data Unit (ADU) becomes a 7-byte MBAP header (transaction ID, protocol ID, length, unit ID) followed by the function code and data.
 That's it.
-There's no TLS, no authentication header, no concept of user identity.
+There's no TLS, no authentication header, no concept of user identity, and the checksum that existed in serial Modbus was dropped because TCP handles integrity at the transport layer.
+Integrity, not authenticity.

 No authentication.
 A Modbus TCP server will happily accept commands from any IP address that can reach it.
 There's no username, no password, no certificate exchange.
+The unit identifier in the MBAP header is a routing field for serial gateways, not an identity claim.
 If you can open a TCP connection to port 502, you're in.

 No encryption.
 Every function code, register address, and value travels in cleartext.
 An attacker on the network can see exactly what your HMI is reading and writing.
-They can also modify packets in transit if they're positioned for a man-in-the-middle attack.
+They can also modify packets in transit if they're positioned for a man-in-the-middle attack, since nothing binds a response to the request that produced it beyond the transaction ID, which is itself unprotected.

 Replay is trivial.
-Modbus TCP packets are stateless enough that captured traffic can be replayed later.
-Record a "write single coil" command and you can fire it again whenever you want.
+Modbus TCP carries no nonce, timestamp, or sequence guarantee at the application layer.
+Captured traffic can be replayed later.
+Record a "write single coil" (function code 5) command and you can fire it again whenever you want.
 The PLC won't know the difference.
+Function codes like 6 (write single register), 16 (write multiple registers), and 8 (diagnostics, which can force a listen-only mode or restart communications) are all equally exposed.

 Network Segmentation: Start Here